-Migalastat HCl for Fabry Disease
+Migalastat for Fabry Disease

-Our most advanced product candidate, migalastat HCl, is an investigational, small molecule pharmacological chaperone for the treatment of Fabry disease.
-Migalastat HCl is being developed in collaboration with an affiliate of GSK pursuant to an Amended and Restated License and Expanded Collaboration Agreement (the "Expanded Collaboration Agreement") entered into in July 2012.
-As an orally administered monotherapy, migalastat HCl is designed to bind to and stabilize, or "chaperone" a patient's own alpha-galactosidase A (alpha-Gal A) enzyme in those patients with genetic mutations identified as amenable to this chaperone in a cell-based assay.
-For all other Fabry patients, migalastat HCl in combination with ERT may improve ERT outcomes by keeping infused α -Gal A enzyme in its properly folded and active form.
+Our most advanced product candidate, migalastat, is an investigational, small molecule pharmacological chaperone for the treatment of Fabry disease.
+As an orally administered monotherapy, migalastat is designed to bind to and stabilize, or "chaperone" a endogenous own alpha-Gal A enzyme in those patients with genetic mutations identified as amenable to this chaperone in a cell-based assay.

+For all other Fabry patients, migalastat in combination with ERT may improve outcomes by keeping infused alpha-Gal A enzyme in its properly folded and active form.